muratk5n/thirdwave/en/README.md

 bastardized product was popularized which is the battery-electric car.
-Electricity transmission is not efficient, refueling, sorry recharging, certainly isn't - but a certain crowd likes these half-way, co-existing solution-looking non-solutions, and the country, the world is paying the price for it.
+Electricity transmission is not efficient, refueling, sorry recharging, certainly isn't - but a certain crowd likes these half-way, co-existing solution-looking non-solutions, and the world, econ can pay a huge price for it.

 ---